vishal-dev24/TASK-1-REAL-TIME-CHAT-APPICATION/README.md

 - **User List** - Displays all registered users for easy chat selection.
 - **Chat History** - Messages are stored persistently in MongoDB.
 - **Responsive Design** - Works seamlessly on different devices.
+- **Concurrently Integration** - Runs both backend and frontend with a single command.

 ---